JulieLoi/social-media-app/client/README.md

 SOME FUNCTION IN MESSAGE / NOTIFICATION (NAVBAR)

-finished making it so you don't need an account to access the website!
+finished making it so you don't need an account to access the website! finished adding a "load more" function for the posts, timestamp for a post

 DONE:D++++++